 - Any evidence to prove you have funds for living costs in the UK, e.g. bank statements (no need to have a specific amount).

-- Police Registration Certificate (if you were required to register - please check here).
+- Police Registration Certificate.
 If police registration is a condition of your visa but you forgot to do this when you first arrived, you must register prior to arranging travel.
 Otherwise, you may encounter problems when crossing the UK border.

 - Any evidence that you have been given consent to be absent from the University, if the travel is happening during term time (please see above).

-- Documents to support any new Tier 4 visa application (e.g. new CAS and financial documents), if your current leave is due to expire soon.
+- Documents to support any new student visa application (e.g. new CAS and financial documents), if your current leave is due to expire soon.

 Keeping your Documents Safe